llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

 .. note::

     We provide a basic Ubuntu 24 Spack environment file in ``scripts/spack/configs/linux_ubuntu_24`` that may work for most people.
-If you want to try using that, skip to :ref:`Building Serac's Third-party Libraries <_building_tpls-label>` below and use this command line option instead ``--spack-env-file=scripts/spack/configs/linux_ubuntu_24/spack.yaml``
+If you want to try using that, skip to :ref:`_building_tpls-label` below and use this command line option instead ``--spack-env-file=scripts/spack/configs/linux_ubuntu_24/spack.yaml``

 macOS